RehimMammadov/RehimMammadov/README.md

-<h2 align="center">Hi 👋!
+<h2 align="center">Hi There👋!
 My name is Rahim Mammadov and I'm a Passionate Frontend Developer from Azerbaijan</h2>

 ###